rajkumar90/my-youtube/README.md

 Callaouts:
 1. The project has some dependencies managed via Gradle (For eg. I used some jax-rs and jpa annotations to specify REST resources and persistence classes)
-Due to this there may be compilation errors when the project is imported into IDE
+Due to this there may be compilation errors when the project is imported into IDE.
+The compilation errors will go off, once you update the gradle dependencies through your IDE
 2. Haven't written unit tests for any of the classes